boots-edu/textbook/source/text/12-high-order-methods/arrays.md

 Since we pass a function, we can sort arrays of complex objects or classes in any way we wish.

 > NOTE: This method is destructive and overwrites the array.
-If you don’t want this to happen, you have to clone the array first.
+If you don't want this to happen, you have to clone the array first.

 ## Summary
 ***High order methods*** are methods where we pass a function as an argument, or return a function.
 Specifically, we examined a number of ***high order methods*** for working with arrays of objects.
 These methods provide convenient, concise, and clear ways to handle various tasks which we might wish to accomplish on arrays.